BY LISA GUENTHER

 But however modest the content of these demands, the collective action through which they are made, and the collective subject that affirms its existence through this action, is nothing less than revolutionary.
 We cannot allow the CDC(R) to determine the meaning of this solidarity as yet another status crime and yet another alibi for social and civil death.

-Solitary Confinement: Social Death and Its Afterlives (Minnesota, August 2013) and The Gift of the Other.
+Lisa Guenther is associate professor of philosophy at Vanderbilt University.
+She is author of Solitary Confinement: Social Death and Its Afterlives (Minnesota, August 2013) and The Gift of the Other.
 She facilitates a weekly discussion group at Riverbend Maximum Security Institution in Nashville, Tennessee.

 “In an unusually vigorous interrogation of philosophy and the social sciences, Lisa Guenther addresses one of humanity’s greatest inhumanities and its perversely long, extensive history in America.
 Guenther offers a compelling critique of solitary confinement, in the course of which she pushes phenomenology beyond its classical limits, revealing our inherent inter-subjectivity, our need for both interaction and anonymity, and the moral imperative that America end this cruel and barbaric form of punishment.
 An urgently needed, powerfully argued study of one of the nation’s gravest moral and socio-political failings.”